Humanoid Joint logoHumanoid Joint

 Next: Start with G1-class public benchmark, then request continuous-duty data.

-Industrial torso + arms, 7 kg rated arm load
+Industrial torso + arms, 7-25 kg payload tasks

-Gate: Arm payload trace, brake fallback, fixture contact forces
+Gate: Arm payload trace, brake fallback, fixture contact forces, internal cabling lifecycle

 Dexterous manipulation pilot